(Redirected from Pedro Martinez (martipe02))

-Pedro Jaime Martínez has won three Cy Young Awards and is one of the best starting pitchers of all time.
+Pedro Jaime Martínez won three Cy Young Awards and was one of the best starting pitchers of all time.
 If one goes by ERA+, he ranks above every other starting pitcher, and only behind Mariano Rivera among all pitchers.
 He also has the highest winning percentage among pitchers active since World War II.

 Martínez was signed by Los Angeles Dodgers scout Eleodoro Arias.
-His major league career started with the Los Angeles Dodgers in 1992 as a relief pitcher.
+His major league career started with the Dodgers in 1992 as a relief pitcher.
 Before the 1994 season, he was traded to the Montreal Expos for Delino DeShields, and became one of the top starters in baseball.
-After emerging as a solid starter for the Expos in 1994, the year the strike denied the team a shot at the postseason, he emerged as a superstar when he posted a 17-8 record for the Expos, and led the league in half a dozen pitching categories, including a 1.90 ERA, 305 strikeouts and 13 complete games pitched, and won the 1997 National League Cy Young Award.
+After emerging as a solid starter for the Expos in 1994, the year the strike denied the team a shot at the postseason, he emerged as a superstar when he posted a 17-8 record for the Expos in 1997, and led the league in half a dozen pitching categories, including a 1.90 ERA, 305 strikeouts and 13 complete games pitched; he won the 1997 National League Cy Young Award.
 Pedro Martinez was also the first righthanded pitcher to reach 300 strikeouts with an ERA under 2.00 since Walter Johnson in 1912.

 The 13 complete games were tied for the second-highest single-season total in all of baseball since Martinez's own career began (Curt Schilling had 15 in 1998, while Chuck Finley and Jack McDowell also reached 13 in a year).
-However, this 1997 total marks an anomaly in Martinez's career, as he has only compiled as many as 5 complete games in any other season on two other occasions.
-In the later years of his career, Martinez got a reputation as a starting pitcher who cannot finish what he begins.
-This reputation is not backed up by the statistics, but has gained currency through Martinez's comparatively frail and slight build, his emotional and sometimes prickly personality, and a series of high-profile no-decisions (mostly versus the New York Yankees).
+However, this 1997 total marks an anomaly in Martinez's career, as he compiled as many as 5 complete games in a season on only two other occasions.
+In the later years of his career, Martinez got a reputation as a starting pitcher who could not finish what he started.
+This reputation was not backed up by the statistics, but gained currency because of Martinez's comparatively frail and slight build, his emotional and sometimes prickly personality, and a series of high-profile no-decisions (mostly versus the New York Yankees).

 With free agency looming in a year's time and the Expos knowing they would never be able to afford keeping him on board, Martínez was traded to the Boston Red Sox in November 1997 for Carl Pavano and Tony Armas, Jr., two of the best pitching prospects in the minor leagues at the time, and was soon signed to a six-year, $75,000,000 contract by the Sox, at the time the largest ever awarded to a pitcher.
 In 1999 he enjoyed one of the greatest pitching seasons of all time, finishing 23-4 with a 2.07 ERA and 313 strikeouts, winning his second Cy Young Award (this time in the American League), and coming in second in the Most Valuable Player ballot.
 The MVP vote was controversial as Martínez received the most first-place votes, but was totally omitted from the ballot of two sportswriters who believed pitchers were not sufficiently all-around players to be considered.
 Martínez was named the AL Pitcher of the Month in April, May, June, and September of 1999, an unprecedented feat for a single season.
 During the season, he also became the first pitcher in history to record 10 or more strikeouts in 10 straight starts; Chris Sale matched the feat in 2015.